Czech Republic Gross Domestic Product: Annual Growth Rate

 1991 - 2016 | Yearly | % | World Bank

 CZ: GDP: Growth: Final Consumption Expenditure: Include Discrepancy data was reported at 3.195 % in 2016.
 This records an increase from the previous number of 3.092 % for 2015.
-CZ: GDP: Growth: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 2.268 % from Dec 1991 to 2016, with 26 observations.
+CZ: GDP: Growth: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 2.268 % from Dec 1991 (Median) to 2016, with 26 observations.
 The data reached an all-time high of 5.132 % in 2003 and a record low of -12.297 % in 1991.
 CZ: GDP: Growth: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Czech Republic – Table CZ.World Bank.WDI: Gross Domestic Product: Annual Growth Rate.
 Average annual growth of final consumption expenditure based on constant local currency.
 Aggregates are based on constant 2010 U.S. dollars.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.; ; World Bank national accounts data, and OECD National Accounts data files.; Weighted Average;

 Last Frequency Range